 Emergency funds can be considered as a subset of savings.

-Savings can be split into 3 main categories:
+Your savings are usually split into 3 main categories:

 - Emergencies (i.e. emergency funds)

 It is important to distinguish between an emergency fund and a fund for a short-term goal.